-The AC performed the functions set out in the Companies Act, and Section B of the Listing Manual of the Singapore Exchange Securities Trading Limited: Rules of Catalist ("Rules of Catalist").
-In performing those functions, the AC reviewed the overall scope of the external audit functions and the assistance given by the Company's officers to the auditor.
+The AC performed the functions set out in the Section 201B of the Act and Section B of the Listing Manual of the Singapore Exchange Securities Trading Limited: Rules of Catalist ("Rules of Catalist").
+In performing those functions, the AC reviewed the overall scope of the Company's external and internal auditors and the assistance given by the Company's officers to the auditors.

-The AC had met with the external auditor to discuss the results of their audit.
-The AC had reviewed the financial statements of the Company and the consolidated financial statements of the Group for the financial year ended 30 June 2023, as well as the external auditor's report thereon.
+The AC had met with the Company's external and internal auditors to discuss the results of their audit.
+The AC had reviewed the financial statements of the Company and the consolidated financial statements of the Group for the financial year ended 30 June 2024, as well as the external and internal auditors' reports thereon.